My other posts

 While Auth0 is an extremely common provider, the cost is prohibitive for small companies, especially when you want to have a single system that supports external and employee accounts.
 For that, Auth0 requires you to use the parent company's Okta, which makes the costs much higher.

 Azure has a product that allows you to achieve this with very low cost to entry (up to 50.000 Monthly Active Users for free), Azure Active Directory B2C.
-For the rest of this post, I will refer to it as Azure B2C, so as to not cause confusion with Azure Active Directory.

 As Microsoft puts it in the docs, Azure B2C allows you to configure a number of providers (as well as generic OAuth 2, OpenID Connect, and SAML2 providers):